RichardHightower/rag/project_structure.md

             dimension: Dimension of the embeddings
             api_key: OpenAI API key
             batch_size: Number of texts to embed in one batch

+        Raises:
+            ValueError: If no API key is provided
         """
         super().__init__(model_name, dimension)
         if not api_key: